pascal-felique/NNCV/README.md

 - **figures/**:

-This folder contains training loss and validation graphs that were captured from the Weights & Biases platform.
+This folder contains training loss and validation graphs and pictures from predictions that were captured from the Weights & Biases platform.

 ## References